Jimmy Kite

 Jimmy Kite (born February 18, 1976, in Effingham, Illinois) is a retired American race car driver.
 He debuted in the Indy Racing League IndyCar Series in 1997 and has competed in 34 IndyCar races, including five Indianapolis 500s.

-In 2005, he intended to compete in the NASCAR Craftsman Truck Series and he made four starts before being called to replace the injured Paul Dana for Hemelgarn Racing in the IRL, where he completed the season after the Indy 500.
+In 2005, Kite intended to compete in the NASCAR Craftsman Truck Series and he made four starts before being called to replace the injured Paul Dana for Hemelgarn Racing in the IRL, where he completed the season after the Indy 500.

 Largely out of racing since the end of the 2005 season, Kite founded JK Hobby World in November 2006.
 He failed in his attempt to qualify for the 2007 Indianapolis 500 in the PDM Racing No. 18 Panoz and failed to secure a ride for the 2008 race.